felipejones/mg-placebo-meta-analysis/README.md

-# Placebo-arm responses in generalized myasthenia gravis immunotherapy trials
+# Placebo-Arm Change in Generalized Myasthenia Gravis Immunotherapy Trials

 Code and data for the systematic review and meta-analysis of placebo-arm responses in randomized, double-blind, placebo-controlled trials of immunotherapy in generalized myasthenia gravis (gMG).